-Use of Video-laryngoscope
+Use of Videolaryngoscope

-- Use of a video laryngoscope is strongly recommended both for supervising inexperienced intubators and in routine clinical practice. - Use of video-laryngoscopy compared with direct laryngoscopy has a lower risk of tracheal intubation associated adverse events^{18, 19, 20, 21} and increases the likehood of success^{22, 23}. - See Appendix B: Teaching using the video laryngoscope Hints and Tips.
+- Use of a video laryngoscope (VL) is strongly recommended both for supervising inexperienced intubators and in routine clinical practice. - Use of VL compared with direct laryngoscopy has a lower risk of tracheal intubation associated adverse events^{18, 19, 20, 21} and increases the likelihood of success^{22, 23}. - See Appendix B: Teaching using the videolaryngoscope Hints and Tips.